Super-sub Waris scores first goal of the season as Strasbourg demolished Nimes | Goal.com

 Abdul Majeed Waris scored his first goal of the season to help Strasbourg demolish Nimes 5-0 in Wednesday’s Ligue 1 game.

-The forward came off the bench to make his 11th league appearance and delivered spectacular performances to help the Racers secure a comfortable win at Stade de la Meinau.
+The forward came off the bench to make his 11th league appearance and delivered a fine performance to help the Racers secure a comfortable win at Stade de la Meinau.

 Thierry Laurey’s men hit the ground running in the encounter and opened the scoring in the 36th minute through Ludovic Ajorque.